learn-co-students/skills-based-javascript-intro-to-flow-control-js-intro-000/README.md

 * [Codecademy - Switch Statements](http://www.codecademy.com/glossary/javascript/switch-statements)

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/intro-to-flow-control.js'>Intro To Flow Control in JS</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/skills-based-javascript-intro-to-flow-control'>JavaScript Flow Control</a> on Learn.co and start learning to code for free.</p>